nedbat/coveragepy/doc/trouble.rst

   of these manipulate the C stack, and therefore confuse coverage.py.
   `Issue 149`_ has some pointers to more information.

+* `thread`_, in the Python standard library, is the low-level threading interface.
+Threads created with this module will not be traced.
+Use the higher-level `threading`_ module instead.

 * `sys.settrace`_ is the Python feature that coverage.py uses to see what's happening in your program.
 If another part of your program is using sys.settrace, then it will conflict with coverage.py, and it won't be